SKnoedler/Portfolio/README.md

 This is an overview of my knowledge and a brief summary of relevant projects which I completed for academic, self-learning, and hobby purposes.
 Please also take a look at my [website](https://sknoedler.github.io).
 If you like what you see and you want to have a chat with me about my portfolio, work opportunities, or collaboration write me an [email](mailto:st.knoedler@gmail.com).

 ## 1 Projects

 #### Applications
 - 	[Serverless App to automate my Job Search](https://github.com/SKnoedler/Portfolio/tree/master/Projects/Serverless%20Application): In this short article (https://lnkd.in/d4BBqWE) I explain how you can build your own serverless application to automate your job search.
 The application crawls data from the job platform stepstone, extracts job titles and company names.
 I included an option to filter search results: Eliminate search results that include certain words in the job title, such as "Senior" positions.
 Filter company names and/ or specify words that must be included in the job title.
 The Application is scheduled with CloudWatch and stores data in a table in DynamoDB. <br/> _Python, Serverless Framework (Node.js), AWS Lambda, CloudWatch, DynamoDB_

-- 	[Interactive Analytic App](https://htmlpreview.github.io/?https://github.com/SKnoedler/Portfolio/blob/master/Projects/Interactive%20Analytic%20App/Interactive%20Analytic%20App.html): Dash is an open-source framework for building web-based analytic applications.
+- 	[Interactive Analytic App](https://htmlpreview.github.io/?https://github.com/SKnoedler/Portfolio/blob/master/Projects/Interactive%20Analytic%20App/Interactive%20Analytic%20App.html): I used Dash to build an interactive analtic app.
+Dash is an open-source framework for building web-based analytic applications.
 Built on top of Plotly.js, React and Flask, Dash ties modern UI elements like dropdowns, sliders, and graphs directly to your analytical Python code.  <br/> _Python, Dash by Plotly framework_

 - 	[Web App](https://github.com/SKnoedler/Portfolio/tree/master/Projects/Websites): I have developed a number of websites from scratch.
 My current iteration of my website is built isomg Bootstrap and accessible via https://sknoedler.github.io.
 There you can find more general information about me and my passion for coding and data.  <br/> _HTML, CSS, JavaScript, Bootstrap_